paion-data/astraios/docs/docs/elide/data-model.md

 Dependency Injection
 --------------------

-Astraios does not depend on a specific dependency injection framework.
-However, Astraios can inject entity models, security checks, lifecycle hooks, and serdes during their construction.
-Astraios provides a framework agnostic, functional interface to inject entity models:
+Elide does not depend on a specific dependency injection framework.
+However, Elide can inject entity models, security checks, lifecycle hooks, and serdes during their construction.
+Elide provides a framework agnostic, functional interface to inject entity models:

 ```java
 /**